DayokBiynah/Biynah/README.md

 <br>

-- 👋 Hello there!
-I'm a passionate Data Engineer with over a year of experience in designing robust data pipelines and scalable data architectures.
+- I'm a passionate Data Engineer with over a year of experience in designing robust data pipelines and scalable data architectures.
 - While I have a broad passion for technology, my deepest interests lie in data science and cybersecurity—fields that present distinct challenges and dynamic opportunities for continuous growth.
 - Proficient in leveraging advanced analytics and machine learning techniques using Python, R, PySpark and SQL to drive data-driven decision-making, yielding a increase in operational efficiency.
 - My GitHub repositories showcase projects ranging from ETL processes to data visualization, demonstrating my skills in data manipulation, statistical analysis, and data storytelling.